openprocurement/openprocurement.api/docs/source/overview.rst

 including its ID.

-If something went wrong during the request, we'll get a different status code and the JSON returned will contain an `errors` field at the top level containing a list of problems.
+If something went wrong during the request, we'll get a different status code and the JSON returned will have an `errors` field at the top level containing a list of problems.
 We look at the first one and print out its message.